Debenhams PPI Claim

 Debenhams PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Debenhams.

-There are many examples of Debenhams mis-selling PPI, some customers were not even made aware by Debenhams that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Debenhams that it was optional.
+There are many examples of Debenhams mis-selling PPI, some consumers were not even made aware by Debenhams that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Debenhams that it was optional.